GCC High SharePoint Migration

 SharePoint Customization Analysis vs. Migration-Tool Execution

-Most GCC High migration partners lead with migration-tool execution.
 The trust inversion fails defense contractors with SharePoint customization inventories.
 Migration-tool execution moves content from source to destination; it does not evaluate which customizations survive the move, which require rebuild, and which fail in GCC High.
+Defense contractors who select migration-tool partners on the strength of tool experience consistently surface customization-impact issues post-migration that the partner did not scope, did not budget, and is not contractually responsible for resolving.

 The differentiator that separates migration-tool partners from customization-analysis partners is whether the engagement scope includes SPFx code review, Power Platform connector evaluation, third-party application integration audit, and SharePoint information architecture analysis as named deliverables.
 The borrowed expertise the defense contractor needs at this decision moment is SharePoint depth, not tool depth.
 SharePoint depth catches customization-impact issues pre-migration when they are remediation work packages; tool depth catches them post-migration when they are project failures.